MayaOH2000/reaction-game/README.md

 - Game mode selected: RGB lights up magenta
 - Game counts down: Red, yellow and green LED light up one by one
 - Game is ready: White LED lights up, a sound cue will indicate the start of the game
-- Game ends: RGB lights up blue- dotenv
+- Game ends: RGB lights up blue

 ## Leaderboard